R4XZ/Fivem-Server-Unban/README.md

 This Tool will not change your HWID or bypass token bans.

 Txadmin server bans ONLY

-installation
+(New identifiers are needed for this tool to work properly) installation
 ```
 pip install -r requirements.txt